helenhra/pycourse-proteins/README.md

 # Protein structures in RCSB PDB
 This project was created as an exam project for the python course HEL-8048 at the UiT.

-It explores data from RCSB PDB (Research Collaboratory for Structural Bioinformatics Protein Data Bank) - e.g., how many and what kind of structures are stored in the database.
+It explores data from the [RCSB PDB](https://www.rcsb.org) (Research Collaboratory for Structural Bioinformatics Protein Data Bank) - e.g., how many and what kind of structures are stored in the database.

 ## File overview
 `env.yml` environment file with dependencies

 `project.ipynb` jupyter notebook containing code and explanations

-`project.pdf` pdf version of the jupyter notebook with outputs
+`project.pdf` pdf version of the jupyter notebook with results and comments

 `pdb_data_no_dups.csv` dataset with part of data from  RCSB PDB, retrieved from [kaggle](https://www.kaggle.com/datasets/shahir/protein-data-set)